A deep dive into the research journey and creation of a dashboard for the non-profit TCAPP to help with event planning.

 Persona

-Based on the data I collected, I created a persona that plans events for TCAPP and seeks a dashboard that keeps all her essential information organized.
+With the point of view in mind, I created a persona that plans events for TCAPP and seeks a dashboard that keeps all her essential information organized.

 Yet, she struggles with not having all their information in one place and going from mobile to desktop because she is on the go frequently.